Contact:

 Site selection and material flow

 The area is ideally located within sight of the work areas with the highest material generation rates.
-Where concrete demolition shear reduce concrete components to size or rock and concrete splitters induce precise cracks, defined piece sizes are created; these can be loaded directly into correctly sized containers.
+Where concrete demolition shears reduce concrete components to size or rock and concrete splitters induce precise cracks, defined piece sizes are created; these can be loaded directly into correctly sized containers.
 Short, straight travel routes and clear routing between the demolition edge, intermediate staging, and container reduce cycle times and the risk of accidents.
+Avoid reverse travel where possible and establish one-way circulation for vehicles and equipment.

 Access, maneuvering, and safety zones